-Employees may receive additional training as is reasonable and necessary based on job descriptions/duties, promotions, and/or the scope of their job functions.
+employees, workforce members, leadership, and commissioners) may receive additional training as is reasonable and necessary based on job descriptions/duties, promotions, and/or the scope of their job functions.

 The Commission and Providers may be trained as necessary on how to respond appropriately to compliance inquiries and reports of potential non-compliance.